STATUS: Retired, Out-of-Service

-Detailing the development and operational history of the Mikoyan-Gurevich MiG-1 / MiG-3 Single-Seat Fighter Aircraft
+Detailing the development and operational history of the Mikoyan-Gurevich MiG-1 / MiG-3 Single-Seat Monoplane Fighter Aircraft.

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 Despite being one of the fastest Soviet piston-engine designs in the early years of the war, the MiG-3 was dogged by less-than-stellar handling characteristics and was genuinely still outclassed by German counterparts in the Messerschmitt Bf 109 and the Focke-Wulf Fw 190 series.
 The system was also woefully under-armed in its early versions and was relegated to bomber escort and close-support duty during its tenure.
 Eventually, the system would give way to the more capable Lavochkin series of radial-engined platforms even though some 3,400 examples of the MiG-3 were to be produced.